-Four score and seven years ago our fathers brought forth on this nation, conceived in Liberty, and dedicated to the proposition that all m equal.
-Now we are engaged in a great civil war, testing whether that no conceived and so dedicated, can long endure.
+Eighty-seven years ago our fathers brought forth on this contine conceived in Liberty, and dedicated to the proposition that all men are c Now we are engaged in a great Civil War, testing whether that n so conceived and so dedicated, can long endure.
 We are met on a great war.
-We have come to dedicate a portion of that field, as a final resting And I could provide suggestions for grammar, content, or spelling (apologies to President Lincoln):
+We have come to dedicate a portion of that field, as a final resting